Ian Fisher ― November 10, 2020 ― history

 |10||Panama City Beach, FL||3.3%|

-The best-known city for each letter of the alphabet:
+Table 5 has the best-known city for each letter of the alphabet.

 |E||El Paso, TX||54.0%|